Test results reveal falling teen scores. What’s the solution?

 The deep declines offer the latest evidence that academic recovery in the wake of COVID-19-related school closures is slow-moving, putting students on a wobbly path as they enter more difficult courses in upper grades.

-To help with progress, more resources– and evidence-based practices should be directed to “places where students have been long underserved,” says Allison Socol, a vice president at The Education Trust.
+To help with progress, more resources – and evidence-based practices – should be directed to “places where students have been long underserved,” says Allison Socol, a vice president at The Education Trust.

 “While I’m really glad that this data exists and can shine a light on the reality that faces us,” she says, “it is very important that we shift quickly from ‘What do the data say?’ to ‘What do we do?’”